-Rafter, P.A., A. Bagnell, D. Marconi, T. DeVries (Submitted) Global trends in nitrate N isotopes: insights from observations and neural network model results.
-Biogeosciences Discussions.
+17. Rafter, P.A., A. Bagnell, D. Marconi, T. DeVries (2019) Global trends in marine nitrate N isotopes from observations and a neural network-based climatology.
+Biogeosciences.

-Robinson, R. S., P.A.
-Rafter, et al. (In Review) Contraction of the eastern equatorial Pacific high productivity zone across the Mid-Pleistocene Transition.
+16. Robinson, R. S., P.A.
+Rafter, et al. (2019) Contraction of the eastern equatorial Pacific high productivity zone across the Mid-Pleistocene Transition.
 Geophysical Research Letters.

-14. Rafter, P.A., J-C. Herguera, and J. R. Southon (2018) Extreme deglacial 14C depletion observed in epifaunal and infaunal benthic foraminifera.
-Climate of the Past Discussions.
+13. Rafter, P.A., J-C. Herguera, and J. R. Southon (2018) Extreme deglacial 14C depletion observed in epifaunal and infaunal benthic foraminifera.
+Climate of the Past.

 11. Rafter, P.A., D.M.
 Sigman, K.R.M.
 Mackey.
 (2017) New production requires recycled iron in the eastern equatorial Pacific.
 Nature Communications.